tarr11/tarr11.github.com/_posts/2015-06-25-problems-i-have-with-stripe.md

  * Invoices
  * Refunds

 In reality, what I believe most people do is just do invoicing for checks or ACH via Quickbooks or whatever accounting system they use.
 This has the benefit of immediately integrating with your accounting system and providing A/R aging and collections reports.
 However, there is no billing portal for Quickbooks, so essentially, you get an old style invoice via email or snail mail, and that's it.
+We use [InDinero](http://www.indinero.com) which offers some invoicing functionality but doesn't really offer an API or integrate with our app.
 What this also means in practice is that your A/R team must log in to your admin portal and input invoices into your software app to keep things synced.

 ## No support for subscriptions without a credit card
 Occasionally, because we are a "live" business, we have customers that come in and use our service without giving us a credit card up front.
 We want to subscribe them to our service (they've agreed) and then enter their credit card info later.
 This is different then [a free trial with no credit card](http://stackoverflow.com/questions/19467287/stripe-how-to-handle-subscription-with-a-free-plan-and-no-credit-card-required) in that we want the billing date to start immediately.